 The player who goes first puts their robots' game pieces on the battlefield first in their starting zone.
-And then the second player puts their robots on the battlefield in their starting zone.
-Then the first player starts their turn.

-Robots can be arranged anywhere, in any formation in a players' starting zone.
+And then the second player puts their robots on the battlefield in their Starting Zone.
+Then the first player starts their first turn.
+Robots can be arranged anywhere, in any formation in a players' Starting Zone.
+You cannot use Actions on your opponent until after they have taken their first turn.